rochoa85/mPARCE/README.md

 ## Analysis of the results and auxiliar files and scripts

 With the final `mutation_report.txt`, it is possible to check and select the accepted sequences, and plot the scores to verify that they are minimizing after the mutation steps.
 The results are numbered per iteration step, and the folder's content facilitates locating the information.
-Examples of the analysis are provided in the original manuscript.
+Examples of the analysis are provided in the manuscript.

 We also included a folder called `auxiliar` with the following: